 Aspergillosis is a spectrum of diseases of humans and animals caused by members of the genus Aspergillus.
 These include (1) mycotoxicosis due to ingestion of contaminated foods; (2) allergy and sequelae to the presence of conidia or transient growth of the organism in body orifices; (3) colonisation without extension in preformed cavities and debilitated tissues; (4) invasive, inflammatory, granulomatous, narcotising disease of lungs, and other organs; and rarely (5) systemic and fatal disseminated disease.
 The type of disease and severity depends upon the physiologic state of the host and the species of Aspergillus involved.
-The etiological agents are cosmopolitan and include Aspergillus fumigatus, A. flavus, A. niger, A. nidulans and A. terreus.
+The etiological agents are cosmopolitan and include Aspergillus fumigatus complex, A. flavus complex, A. niger complex, A. nidulans and A. terreus complex.

 1. Pulmonary Aspergillosis: including allergic, aspergilloma and invasive aspergillosis.